Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Wed Nov 12 2025
+Last update on Thu Nov 13 2025

-**50 day before 2026 ⏱** days before new years
+**49 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with cruelty, by Gabot ❤️